Luis-Federico/matrixcube/README.md

-The class to compile is cubo.java.
+The class to compile is Cubo.java.
 Its need the anothers to run.